 “Ultra processed foods are on every corner, at every turn, at every checkout, and on the television and on billboards.
 These foods—including many highly processed, high-carb, and starchy foods—affect our blood sugar and insulin regulation, and exacerbate type 2 diabetes and a long list of other chronic diseases.”

 “These foods are advertised, and even manufactured, to keep our cravings high and eating constantly.
 We need the knowledge, tools, and resources that this workshop will provide.
 The information presented will provide practitioners with what they need to deal efficiently with the bombardment of all this, and to help prepare patients or clients to make healthy decisions, even at the toughest times.”

-Use code Oktoberfest by October 30 to save 20% off the price of your entire order, including registration and CME credits (optional).
+Use code Holidays until December 31 to save 10% off the price of your entire order, including registration and CME credits (optional).